What is the Moleskine Foundation?

 The Moleskine Foundation believes that Creativity for Social Change is a process that brings about positive change by supporting individuals to become creative and active players in their communities.
 It developed an approach to inspire change through creativity, starting from two main criteria: inclusivity and relevance.
 The first principle guides the Foundation to support youth and communities with unconventional education tools and experiences that otherwise would not have access to similar opportunities.
 The second principle guides the Foundation to operate within contemporaneity (zeitgeist) in its programmatic choices, ensuring to bring its resources wherever it can create the higher impact.

 What is the focus target for the Foundation?

-The Moleskine Foundation specifically focuses on youth (14-25 y.o).
-This is with the belief that if people are empowered with critical and creative thinking skills from a young age they can find solutions to our most complex problems and drive our collective future.
-This is our focus, but it’s not our limit, some of our initiatives can also be open to other targets and age groups, in line with our life-long learning credo.
+The Moleskine Foundation specifically focuses on youth (18-27 y.o) with the belief that if people are empowered with critical and creative thinking skills from a young age, they can find solutions to our most complex problems and drive our collective future.
+This is our focus, but it is not our limit; some of our initiatives are open to other targets and age groups, in line with our life-long learning credo.